 The school superintendent will review the material provided by the record custodian and, if necessary, discuss the matter with other officials such as the school attorney, or the school board (in executive session).
 The superintendent will then make a decision concerning the request and complete the steps at this decision level.
 Ordinarily, this level of the procedure should be completed within two weeks.
 If it takes longer, the superintendent will notify the requester, in writing, of the reasons for the delay and a date when the decision will be made.
 If the superintendent decides the record is incorrect and should be changed, he or she will advise the record custodian to make the changes.
-The record custodian will advise the requester of the change as at the second level.
-If the superintendent decides the record is correct, he or she will prepare a letter to the requester, which will include:
+The record custodian will advise the record is correct, he or she will prepare a letter to the requester, which will include:

 - 1. The school district's decision that is recorded is correct and the basis for the decision; - 2.
-A notice to the requester that he or she has a right to ask for a hearing to present evidence that the record is incorrect and that the district will grant such a hearing; - 3.
-Instructions for the requestor to contact the superintendent, or an official he or she designates, to discuss acceptable hearing officers, convenient times, and a satisfactory site for the hearing(the district will not be bound to the requester's positions on these items, but will, so far as possible, arrange the hearing as the requester wishes); and - 4.
+A notice to the requester that he or she has a right to ask for a hearing to present evidence that the record is incorrect and that the district will grant such a hearing; - Instructions for the requestor to contact the superintendent, or an official he or she designates, to discuss acceptable hearing officers, convenient times, and a satisfactory site for the hearing(the district will not be bound to the requester's positions on these items, but will, so far as possible, arrange the hearing as the requester wishes); and - 4.
 Advise that the request may be represented or assisted in the hearing by other parties, including an attorney at the requester's expense.